MicrosoftDocs/azure-stack-docs/azure-stack/user/iaas-architecture-vm-linux.md

 ## Next steps

-- To learn more about Azure STack VMs, see [Azure Stack VM features](azure-stack-vm-considerations.md).
+- To learn more about Azure Stack VMs, see [Azure Stack VM features](azure-stack-vm-considerations.md).
 - To learn more about Azure Cloud Patterns, see [Cloud Design Patterns](https://docs.microsoft.com/azure/architecture/patterns).